 If you're going to Germany in fall or spring, it's mostly important to pack layers.
 Early fall can still feel like summer while early spring can still be winter cold.
 You probably won't need a thick winter coat in these seasons but a warm lightweight jacket is recommended.

-The best time to visit Germany depends completely on what you want from your trip.
-There’s no bad time to visit, but if you don’t like crowds the shoulder season could be the best – from March to May and October and November.
+The best time to go to Germany depends completely on what you want from your trip.
+There’s no bad time to visit, but if you don’t like crowds the best time of year to visit Germany could be the shoulder season – from March to May and October and November.

-Summer is a great time to visit, especially if you are outdoorsy, but beware this time of year sees price hikes in accommodation and transport.
+Summer is a great time to travel Germany, especially if you are outdoorsy, but beware this time of year sees price hikes in accommodation and transport.